Zailta/DBConnectivity/README.md

 In addition to the technologies mentioned above, we also utilize the Embeddable and Inheritance annotations from Hibernate.
 Here's how we use them in our project:
 1. Embeddable Annotation: We use the Embeddable annotation to define a composite primary key for our Ticket entity.
 This allows us to combine multiple columns into a single primary key, which can be useful when dealing with complex relationships between entities.
 2. Inheritance Annotation: We use the Inheritance annotation to implement inheritance in our Ticket entity hierarchy.
-Specifically, we use the Single Table strategy to store all the entities in a single table, with a discriminator column indicating the type of each entity.
-This allows us to model relationships between different types of tickets (e.g. bug reports, feature requests) in a flexible and extensible way.
+Specifically, we have used the Join Table strategy to store all the entities in a Multiple table.
+This allows us to model relationships between different types of tickets (e.g. Oneway, Round) in a flexible and extensible way.

 To use our Embeddable and Inheritance annotations in your own project, simply import the relevant Hibernate packages and add the appropriate annotations to your entity classes.**

 ### To get started with our application, follow these steps:
-Clone the repository to your local machine.
+1. Clone the repository to your local machine.
-Import the project into your IDE of choice (e.g. Eclipse, IntelliJ).
+2. Import the project into your IDE of choice (e.g. Eclipse, IntelliJ).
-Build and run the project using a server of your choice (e.g. Apache Tomcat).
+3. Build and run the project using a server of your choice (e.g. Apache Tomcat).
-Navigate to the application's homepage and start managing your tickets!
+4. Navigate to the application's homepage and start managing your tickets!
-We hope you find our project helpful and easy to use.
+5. We hope you find our project helpful and easy to use.
 If you have any questions or feedback, please feel free to reach out to us.